 Award Winners Receive:

-- An invitation and funded travel to attend a ceremony and luncheon on Capitol Hill in Washington, DC.
+- An invitation and funded travel to attend a ceremony and luncheon on Capitol Hill in Washington, DC. *Note that due to the ongoing COVID-19 pandemic, the 2021 Awards are being held virtually.

 - Opportunities to network with legislators and key national transportation officials.